mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 All of these tidbits of information end up relating to the SSDF (Secure Software Development Framework).

-> I realize that my audice will contain inexperienced people at small
+> I realize that my audience will contain inexperienced people at small
 > places.
 So, in this talk I'll include a brief, but (hopefully)
 > informative rant on what I'd start looking at, instead of diving
 > right in to a framework.